vszakats/hb/contrib/gtwvw/doc/intro.en.md

 ## Compiling GTWVW program in GTWVT

-I can't imagine that one will ever need to run his program in GTWVW and GTWVT back and forth.
+I cannot imagine that one will ever need to run his program in GTWVW and GTWVT back and forth.
 Converting GTWVT program to GTWVW is fairly simple, but not the other way around.
 Well, except if the program never calls GTWVW specific functions.
 But then in that case why bother linking it with GTWVW anyway?